Fred G. Martin

 csta-headshot-befunky-underpainting.png

-Chair’s Welcome.
-It is my privilege to serve the Computer Science department as chair.
-I strive that all have the opportunity to pursue their professional success and to foster an environment where all are respected and valued members of our community.
+Dean’s Welcome.
+It is my privilege to serve the UT San Antonio community as your interim dean.
+I strive to support all of us—students, staff, and faculty—in pursuing our professional successes.
+I wish to foster an environment where all are respected and valued members of our community.

-Future and prospective students (and parents and other family members): please see my FAQs about our undergraduate and graduate programs.
+Future and prospective CS majors (and parents and other family members): please see my FAQs about our computer science undergraduate and graduate programs.

 My Research.
-I create novel technologies to empower young learners as designers with computing, artificial intelligence, and data science.
+I create novel technologies to empower young learners in discovering computing, artificial intelligence, and data science.
 My students and I have designed robotics construction kits, a collaborative data visualization platform, and a virtual reality programming environment.

 I work with K–12 teachers and school districts to bring these materials to their students.
 I collaborate with faculty in computer science, education, and psychology to create new technologies and curricula, and to study how people learn when using them.